-We used to suggest Couchsurfing a lot for backpacking Costa Rica, but after hearing some horror stories from people being assaulted and Couchsurfing doing nothing about it, we now suggest staying away from Couchsurfing.
+We used to suggest Couchsurfing a lot for Costa Rica backpacking, but after hearing some horror stories from people being assaulted and Couchsurfing doing nothing about it, we now suggest staying away from Couchsurfing.
 If you want more info on accommodations we have a full post here.

 Alright, now what you’ve all been waiting for, how to save money in the most expensive country in Central America.

 -Stay at a place with a kitchen so you can cook your own meals.

 -Eat at the small local restaurants called sodas.